openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 }
 ```

-The `openhab:hue <brigeUID> things` produces an output that can be used to directly create a `.things' file, as shown below..
+The `openhab:hue <brigeUID> things` command produces an output that can be used to directly create a `.things' file, as shown below..

 ```text
 openhab> openhab:hue hue:clip2:g24 things > myThingsFile.things